cmvandrevala/more-than-equations/content/Computer Science/Labs/Times Are Changing.md

 * The last minute of the day begins at 23:59
 * When the clock strikes 24:00, the day changes.
 Thus, 24:00 and 00:00 are equivalent.

-This lab is available courtest of {% cite jamesTimesTheyAre2023 %}.
+This lab is available courtest of Professor Jason James [@jamesTimesTheyAre2023].

 ## 🎯 Problem Statement